Pete Souza: With Barack Obama

 Souza covered Obama's arrival to the Senate in 2005 and met him for the first time on Obama's first day in the Senate.
-He documented Obama's time in the Senate, following him in many foreign trips, including those to Kenya, South Africa, and Russia.
-In the process he not only became close to Senator Obama, he ended up following his rise to the presidency.
+He documented Obama's time in the Senate, following him on many foreign trips, including those to Kenya, South Africa, and Russia.
+In the process, he not only became close to Senator Obama, but ended up following his rise to the presidency.
 In July 2008, Souza published a bestseller photo-book The Rise of Barack Obama, featuring photographs between 2005 and 2008.

 Souza was an assistant professor of photojournalism at Ohio University's School of Visual Communication.
-After the November 2008 election, he was asked to become the official White House photographer for his second time for the new President-elect Obama.
-On January 14, 2009, the new presidential portrait was released; it is the first time that an official presidential portrait was taken with a digital camera.
-A week later Souza was present at the inauguration and the following day he was the only photographer present for Obama's second swearing-in on Obama's first workday in the Oval Office.
+After the November 2008 election, he was asked to become the official White House photographer for the second time for the new President-elect Obama.
+On January 14, 2009, the new presidential portrait was released—the first official presidential portrait taken with a digital camera.
+A week later, Souza was present at the inauguration and the following day he was the only photographer present for Obama's second swearing-in on Obama's first workday in the Oval Office.

 In May 2009, Souza began using Flickr as an official conduit for releasing White House photos.
 The photos were initially posted with a Creative Commons Attribution license which required that the original photographers be credited.
 Flickr later created a new license which identified them as "United States Government Work" which does not carry any copyright restrictions.

 In 2010, National Geographic produced a program about Souza titled The President's Photographer, which featured Souza as the main subject while also covering the previous White House photographers.

 Souza's photograph taken at 4:05 pm on May 1, 2011, in the Situation Room during the raid on Osama bin Laden, featuring Obama, Vice President Joe Biden, Secretary of State Hillary Clinton, and others, quickly became an iconic image.
 It also became one of the most viewed images on Flickr.
 Souza's 2009 image of a five-year-old child, Jacob Philadelphia, touching Obama's head has also become iconic.
 Jacob asked if Obama's hair was similar to his and the image has become symbolic of the African American struggle for civil rights.

-As the official White House photographer, Souza traveled with the president to document each meeting, trip and encounter for historical record.
+As the official White House photographer, Souza traveled with the president to document each meeting, trip and encounter for historical records.
 Along with his staff, Souza produced up to 20,000 pictures a week.
 Souza's team included David Lienemann, the official photographer for Joe Biden, and Lawrence Jackson (later the official photographer for Vice President Kamala Harris).

 In November 2011, Souza was included on The New Republic's list of Washington's most-powerful, least-famous people.

 In October 2013, Souza and his wife, Patti Lease, became the 18th couple to get married at the White House.

 As well as using very high end cameras for his presidential photography, Souza occasionally took square shots on his iPhone.